Unreal C++ speedrun

 they’re meant to be used in BP or not.

-Purely C++ interfaces (Meta=(CannotImplementInterfaceInBlueprint)
+Purely C++ interfaces (NotBlueprintable

-) work with
+) work with Cast<T>

-and regular ->Function()
+and regular

-calls as you would expect.
+calls, as you would expect.

 If BP is involved though, it becomes entirely different: ->Function()